mark-me/music-explorer/docs/index.md

-# Welcome to MkDocs
+# Welcome to Music Explorer's documentation

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.
+This is the development documentation for the [music-explorer](https://github.com/mark-me/music-explorer) project.

+This project scrapes a user's Discogs account and allows the user to navigate their music collection

-## Project layout
+## Key components

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+The project consists of:

+* **```app_explorer```** - a web-app that is the user UI, that consists of
+  * [**```discogs_extractor```**](DiscogsETL.md) - an ETL package that retrieves the Discogs data, stores it in a [DuckDB](https://duckdb.org/) database and transforms it.
+  * a set of analytics classes that retrieves the data from the database for use in the UI
+* A set of scripts to deploy all in a Docker environment.